Are you taking a trip up north? Make sure to add this list of favorite local restaurants when deciding where to eat in Pampanga.

-Abe’s Farm has become a popular destination not only because of its homey vibe but more so because of its delightful dishes.
-Their restaurant serves a complete menu of Kapampangan food that are some of the bests in the region.
-From appetizers, soups, salads, grills, stews, fried dishes, vegetables, noodles, sandwiches to desserts, the farm got you covered.
+Abe’s Farm has become a popular destination not only because of its homey vibe but also because of its delightful dishes.
+Their restaurant serves a complete menu of Kapampangan food, some of the region’s bests.
+From appetizers, soups, salads, grills, stews, fried dishes, vegetables, noodles, and sandwiches to desserts, the farm got you covered.

 If you are a health junkie, you can also try their Paco Salad, a dish of young rainforest fern with tomatoes and salted egg in a light vinaigrette dressing.
 Another appetizer that you can try, which is not for the faint of heart, is their Arobung Kamaru or farm crickets, made of rice field crickets sauteed in tomatoes and onions.